Sethuramalingam-art/speakersListFeature/README.md

 Application Details:

-# circunomics gmbh-FrontEndAssignment
+# circunomics gmbh - Assignment

-SpeakerListFeature - Assignment
+SpeakerListFeature

 This project was generated with Angular CLI version 14.2.9.